Updated Summer 2020

 *Wooden Oars in the aluminum boat (make sure the oarlocks are in the tool kit) The Buzz has an emergency paddle under one of the seats.

 *If traveling at night, you MUST use lights.
 The Buzz has bow/stern lights built in.
-To control them you flip the far left button on the console
+To control them you flip the far left button on the console. ( NOTE: Summer 2020 we have moved to LED lights because the Buzz’ electrical system is misbehaving)

 You will need flashlights for the aluminum boat: preferably with one person in the bow and another in the stern, both with lights.
 Or just don’t take it out at night.
 Simple.